 - *Girl Scout Brownie Membership Pin – This pin signifies that a girl is a member of Girl Scouts.

-- Journey Summit Award Pin – This pin signifies that a girl has completed all three Brownie Journeys.
+- Journey Summit Award Pin – This pin signifies that a girl has completed three Brownie Journeys.
+Girls who earned the Journey Summit Award Pin can carry their award over to their Junior uniform.

 - Journey Award Badges – These awards signify the Brownie Journey activities a girl has completed.
-When they Journey Award is earned, they are put together to make a special picture.
+When the original three Journey activities are completed, they are put together to make a special picture.

 The Back of the Uniform